Code-Institute-Submissions/kingdom-pony-club/README.md

 ### Media
-- The photos used in this site were obtained from The Kingdom Pony Club existing Facebook Page and members own private photos with permission
+- The photos used in this site were obtained from The Kingdom Pony Club existing Facebook Page and members own private photos with permission received for use.